bradchristie/taminations-flutter/assets/c1/recycle.md

 ## Recycle

 At C-1, the version of this call that starts from a wave is defined to have three parts:
-First, the centers Fold and all adjust to make a box-circulate formation.
+First, the centers Fold and all adjust to make a Box-Circulate formation.
 Then all Box Counter Rotate 1/4.
 Then all Roll.
 The result is the same as the Mainstream definition.

 ## All 8 Recycle